skibu/nornsLib/README.md

 then all all banged.

-# `psetExt = require "nornsLib/psetExt"`
+# `psetExt = require "nornsLib/psetExt"` (presets screen)
-The original PSET menu screen has a different UI than other situations.
+The original PSET (Presets) menu screen has a different UI than other situations.
 The list of presets is simply not clear.
-Therefore the presets are provided in a single line, as is done with other parameters.
+And "pset" is a really confusing term since it stands for "preset", not "parameter set".
+Therefore with psetExt the presets are provided in a single line, as is done with other parameters.
 Also, switched from using upper case.

+But a truly nice feature is that the parameters menu can be setup so that the user can jump directly from that screen to the preset page.

+### `psetExt.jump_to_pset_screen()`
+When setting up the script's parameters can use something like `params:set_action("pset", psetExt.jump_to_pset_screen )` to allow the user to jump directly to the preset screen, making navigation much more simple.

 # `require "nornsLib/textentryExt"`